 Fumigating Plume

-In air pollution meteorology, a fumigating plume descends from an inversion layer, causing pollutants to concentrate near the ground, illustrating adverse plume behavior.
+In air pollution meteorology, a fumigating plume descends from an inversion layer.
+This descent causes pollutants to concentrate near the ground.
+This illustrates adverse plume behavior.

 - The fumigant plume is the exact opposite of the lofting plume.